S. 1837: DEFIANCE Act of 2025

 S. 1837 Common Questions

-How much can you sue for over AI deepfake porn under the DEFIANCE Act?
+How much can you sue for over deepfake porn under the DEFIANCE Act?

-Does a deepfake still count if it is labeled fake or shown with a disclaimer?
+Does a deepfake still count if it's labeled fake?

-Can someone sue a person who only solicits or receives a sexual deepfake?
+Can you sue someone who only asked for or received a deepfake?

-Does the DEFIANCE Act override stronger state or Tribal deepfake laws?
+Does the DEFIANCE Act override stronger state deepfake laws?

 Based on S. 1837 bill text